SEO Is Not Dead

 Search Engine Facts

-Additionally, both the March 2010 SEMPO State of Search Engine Marketing survey and the October 2010 SEOmoz Industry Survey show continued and significant growth of the SEO industry, with more new businesses investing in SEO and the overall SEO spend per business also increasing.
+Additionally, both the 2013 SEMPO State of Search Marketing survey and the 2014 Moz Industry Survey show continued and significant growth of the SEO industry, with more new businesses investing in SEO and the overall SEO spend per business also increasing.

 What do the experts say?